-1. Bring your mind and energy out of the past and future.
+Bring your mind and energy out of the past and future.
 Think about it.
 Most of what you stress over already happened and cannot be changed, or hasn't happened and might not ever happen.
-Yes, things from your past or impending future may have to be dealt with, but do it from a sense of conscious presence and empowerment.
+Yes, things from your past or impending future may have to be dealt with, but do ponder it from a sense of conscious presence and empowerment.
 Fretting away your energy to a time that is gone or not yet here saps your well-being and ability to deal with issues creatively and wisely.

 Stand up and stretch at least once an hour.
 Massage your shoulders, neck, forehead and hands.
 Tighten a group of muscles for a few seconds and release to ease tension.
 Follow with a few deep, slow relaxing breaths.
 Once in a while, treat yourself to a professional massage or energy healing session.

-Here are two natural stress relievers you can indulge in every day.
-Sip a cup or two of your favorite calming herbal tea paired with an ounce or two of delicious dark chocolate (60% or more) for a dose of tension soothing magnesium and an endorphin lift.
+Here are two ways to manage stress that you can indulge in every day.
+Enjoy sipping a cup or two of your favorite calming herbal tea paired with an ounce or two of delicious dark chocolate (60% or more) for a dose of tension soothing magnesium and an endorphin lift.

 Focus on the feeling of the warm water flowing over your body.
 Aim it at your tight muscles and feel them respond.
 Imagine that the water is cleansing your energy field and aura, making it fresh and bright.
 Imagine the water rinsing your troubles down the drain.

 When you feel really stressed out and burned out, a nice hot therapeutic bath may become one of your favorite ways to manage stress in mind and body.